Why write? Because the longer I live the more wondrous the world becomes and the less I know.

 Currently she teaches writing classes and workshops (privately and for organizations such as the Collegeville Institute for Ecumenical and Cultural Research, Hugo House in Seattle, and The Loft Literary Center in Minnesota).
 She enjoys teaching all the elements of the craft of fiction, including classes on the sentence, effective description, scene and exposition, the short story, and the novella.
 Her unique expertise lies in teaching narrative structure for fiction and nonfiction, teaching experimental narrative forms, and leading writing workshops focused on spiritual journeys, spirituality, the body-spirit connection, and women’s lives.
+She also works as a book doctor, helping authors restructure and reshape completed manuscripts so their story shines.

-, was chosen as one of the 2001 Barnes & Noble Discover Great New Writers selections.
+She's enjoyed writing residencies at MacDowell, Hedgebrook, and Caldera.
+Her first novel, A Woman of Salt, was chosen as one of the 2001 Barnes & Noble Discover Great New Writers selections.
 In 2003 she received a Washington State Arts Commission/Artist Trust Fellowship.

 Before devoting her life to writing fiction, Potter wrote and taught academic theology.
 She received her Ph.D. in Christian theology from the University of Chicago Divinity School, and for many years taught historical, constructive, and feminist theology at Christian seminaries across the country.

-Nine commitments permeated her academic writing and teaching career:
+Nine commitments guide her writing and teaching:

 - Approaching teaching and learning as a healing process